ritesh556/facebook-bruteforce/README.md

 >> cd Facebook-BruteForce
 >> python3 -m pip install selenium
 Note:
-    you should give the location where you install the driver
+    you should give the path where you install the driver.
+    You should enter worldlist in every txt file
+    Dont use it to  gain unauthorized access to someone else's Facebook account.It account is illegal and prohibited by the company's terms of service.
+Additionally, using brute force attacks to gain unauthorized access to any online account is unethical and may cause harm to the targeted individual or organization.

 >> python3 fb.py or python fbhacktext.py